-Dr. Jeffrey A Platt DDS, MS is Editor-in-Chief.
-Dr. Platt is a Professor of Dental Materials, Indiana University School of Dentistry, the Ralph W. Phillips Professor in Dental Materials, and the chair of the Department of Biomedical Sciences and Comprehensive Care at the Indiana University School of Dentistry.
+Jeffrey A Platt DDS, MS is Editor-in-Chief.
+Dr. Platt is a Professor and Director of Dental Materials, Indiana University School of Dentistry, the Ralph W. Phillips Professor in Dental Materials, and the Chair of Biomedical Sciences and Comprehensive Care, and of the Division of Biomedical and Applied Sciences at the Indiana University School of Dentistry.
 After 16 years of full-time clinical practice, he joined the faculty in 2000.
 Dr Platt has served as Editor from 2010 to Present

 Timothy J Carlson DDS, MSD is managing editor of the journal.
 Dr. Carlson is Professor Emeritus of Operative Dentistry at the Indiana University School of Dentistry where he had also received his DDS and MSD degrees.
 His full-time academic career spanned 1980-2018 during which his major responsibility was directing one of the school's Comprehensive Care Clinics in addition to providing Operative Dentistry lectures for third year and Masters level students.
 As a volunteer, he co-developed and directed the IU Global Service Learning program.
 Dr. Carlson continues his part-time general dentistry practice in Indianapolis.
 Dr Carlson has served as managing editor since 1999.

-Dr N Blaine Cook DDS, MS is an Associate Editor.
+N Blaine Cook DDS, MS is an Associate Editor.
 Dr. Cook served in the Dental Corps of the US Navy for over 20 years and retired at the rank of Captain.
-He currently serves as Clinical Associate Professor of Operative Dentistry, Director, Graduate Operative Dentistry, Cariology, Operative Dentistry and Dental Public Health.
+He currently serves as Clinical Associate Professor of Operative Dentistry and Director, Graduate Cariology and Operative Dentistry, in the Cariology, Operative Dentistry and Dental Public Health Department.
 Dr. Cook has served as an Associate Editor since 2011.

 Ms Erin Cody is Office Manager as well as Subscription Manager.
 She's worked in accounting for the last 45 years and started with Operative Dentistry in 2015.